MicroBlocksCN/smallvm/README.md

 is untethered from the host computer.
-Because MicroBlocks programs run directly on the microcontroller -- in contrast to tethered systems where the program runs on a laptop and uses the microcontroller as an I/O device -- programs can work down to timescales measures in 10's of microseconds.
+Because MicroBlocks programs run directly on the microcontroller -- in contrast to tethered systems where the program runs on a laptop and uses the microcontroller as an I/O device -- programs can work precisely at timescales down to 10's of microseconds.
 For example, MicroBlocks can generate musical tones and servo waveforms and it can analyze incoming signals such as those from an infrared remote control.